tudasc/qTESLA/x64/qtesla-piii-jni-vs20119/README.md

-# qtesla-PIII-JNI
+# qTESLA-PIII(-p-III)-JNI
-A sandbox for playing around with qTesla and JNI to prepare integration into CogniCrypt
+The qTESLA implementation ready for integration into CogniCrypt employing JNI to access the C-code and supporting the Java Security provider.
+It also includes the Java qTESLA version which was error corrected and adapted to the recent parameter set.
+Only the proven-III (meeting NIST security category III) is ready-to-use and automatically chosen.

 # Compilation and Execution#
 ## Linux ###
 ### Prerequisites ###
 Java SDK must be installed.
-The tests were performed with Oracle Java 9 (version of java/javac 14.0.2 2020-07-14).
+The tests were performed with Oracle Java 9 (version of java/javac 14.0.2 2020-07-14)<sup>[1](#myfootnote1)</sup>.
 The installation was done following this [Guide](https://phoenixnap.com/kb/install-java-on-centos).
 In short, you have to download the *.rpm package from oracle manually.
 Then, you install it with `sudo yum localinstall *-VERSION-linux-x64.rpm`.
 The appropriate java can be set via `sudo alternatives --config java`.
-Finally, you should set the path of the choosen java in the *.bash_profile* as `export JAVA_HOME=”/your/installation/path/”` which is in our case */usr/java/jdk-14.0.2/bin/java*.
+Finally, you should set the path of the chosen java in the *.bash_profile* as `export JAVA_HOME=”/your/installation/path/”` which is in our case */usr/java/jdk-14.0.2/bin/java*.
-Make also sure that your java directory contains an *include* folder (*/usr/java/jdk-14.0.2/include* in our case).
-This folder must conaint the *jni.h* file and a subfolder *linux*.
+Make also sure that your java install directory contains an *include* folder (*/usr/java/jdk-14.0.2/include* in our case).
+This folder must contain the *jni.h* file and the subfolder *linux* within the actual *include* directory.

+To promote the location to the JNI-headers to our compilation process you have two options:
+1. You can add the two paths to the `CPATH` environment variable.
+2. You can set the `JNIINC_HARD` variable at the beginning of the *Makefile* to the include path.
+It will automatically add the second path to the subfolder *linux*.
+For example, for Oracle Java the path is */usr/lib/jvm/java/include* and for OpenJDK8 it is */usr/lib/jvm/java-openjdk/include* on our CentOS7 machine.

-To compile qTesla you need OpenSSL to be installed so that you can link `-lssl` and `-lcrypto` which is done automatically by the modified *Makefile*.
+To compile qTESLA you need OpenSSL to be installed so that you can link `-lssl` and `-lcrypto` which is done automatically by the modified *Makefile*.
+We tested with the `openssl-devel` package retrieved by `yum` on our Linux system.

-A third prerequisite is [SageMath](https://www.sagemath.org/) which must be installed on the system and which is implicitly used by the make procedure.
-In order to configure it, you have to set the path to the sage script at the top of the file *list_omegas.py*.
-In the test-case this line is *#!/home/mburger/SageMath/sage -python*.
+A third (optional) prerequisite is [SageMath](https://www.sagemath.org/) which must be installed on the system.
+It is implicitly used by the make procedure if you want to play around with the parameters L<sub>S</sub> and E<sub>S</sub>.
+In order to configure it, you have to set the path to the main sage script at the top of the file *list_omegas.py*.
+In the our case this line is *#!/home/mburger/SageMath/sage -python*.

 The tests were performed with **gcc/10.1** on **CentOS 7** (5.2.11-1.el7.elrepo.x86_64).
 Additionally, the following compilers where checked on that linux: gcc/5.5, gcc/8.4, clang/10.
-Since SageMath on the test system was compiled with gcc/5.5 a lower version could no be tested. qTesla itsef can also be compiled with gcc/4.9.4.
+Since SageMath on the test system was compiled with gcc/5.5 a lower version could no be tested. qTESLA itsef can also be compiled with gcc/4.9.4.
-Feel free to test other configurations and add the information.
+Feel free to test other configurations and notify us in the case of success.

 ### Compilation process ###
-The process is split in two steps.
-The first one is to compile the java code.
+The process is realized for Linux in the script *build.sh* and is internally split in two steps.
-Assuming that javac is configured correctly, i.e. `javac --version` works, a simple `javac qTeslaTestJNI.java` should generate the *qTeslaTestJNI* class file.

-The second step is to generate the shared C-library which is called by java afterward.
-Call `./build.sh 1500 1500` (make *build.sh* executable with `chmod +x build.sh` if it is not executable yet).
-The two 1500 set the values for the rejection parameter **E** and **S** in the qTesla code.
-See [qTesla Documentation](https://eprint.iacr.org/2019/085.pdf) on page 14 for details.
+To compile the default configuration call `./build.sh` (make *build.sh* executable with `chmod +x build.sh` if it is not executable yet).

+The first step is to generate the shared C-library which is called by Java afterward.
-This should generated the library file *libqTeslaTest.so*.
+This should generated the library file *libqTeslaTest.so* and automatically copies it to the main directory.

+Even in the case of errors in the C-part, the second step compiled the Java code.
+This assumes that `javac` is configured correctly, i.e. `javac --version` works and the path to the *JNI*-headers is promoted correctly.

+#### OPTIONAL: Compile with a different parameter set ####
+Optionally, you can also test to vary the two rejection parameters L<sub>S</sub> and E<sub>S</sub>.
+See [qTESLA Documentation](https://eprint.iacr.org/2019/085.pdf) on page 14 for details.
+Call, e.g., `./build.sh 950 950` to set L<sub>S</sub> and E<sub>S</sub> to 950.
+A different number of parameters automatically calls the default parameter set 901/901.

 ### Execution ###
-In order to resolve the dependency of the shared C-library there are two possibility.
+In order to resolve the dependency of the shared C-library there are two possibilities.
-The first one is to pass the search path during the call of the Java executable via `java -cp . -Djava.library.path=. qTeslaTestJNI`.
+The first one is to pass the search path during the call of the Java executable via `java -cp ./java/src -Djava.library.path=. sctudarmstadt/qtesla/tests/JavaSecureBenchmark 1 1 1 1`.

 The second way is to add the path to LD_LIBRARY_PATH for example via `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:YOURPATH`.
 To identify *YOURPATH* use `pwd` command.
-Then, the call is a simply `java qTeslaTestJNI`.

-In both cases, the code will run one iteration with one signing and one verification of the message "Hallo" by default.
-You can pass a three-tuple of arguments to change the behavior.
-For example, if you want to run 4 iterations with 11 signings each of the message "We love JNI" the call is `java -cp . -Djava.library.path=. qTeslaTestJNI 4 11 "We love JNI"` and `java  qTeslaTestJNI 4 11 "We love JNI"`.
+In both cases, the code will run one iteration of qTESLA with one signing and one verification of a random message.
+By passing different parameters you can adept the behavior.
+For example, if you want to run 4 iterations with 11 signings each employing two threads within the C-part use `java -cp ./java/src -Djava.library.path=. sctudarmstadt/qtesla/tests/JavaSecureBenchmark 4 11 1 2`.
+The third  parameter is interpreted as a three bit array.
+ If the last bit is set (odd numbers) qTESLA is tested.
+ If the second bit is set then ECDSA is (additionally) tested.
+ If the third bit is set then RSA-6144 is (additionally) tested.

 ## Other operating systems ###
+At the moment, we successfully performed tests under Windows which will be added to this documentation.
-At the moment, no other systems are possible.
-Even if qTesla can be compiled, there is the problem that JNI works differently on MaCOSX and Windows.
+Even if qTESLA can be compiled, there is the problem that JNI works differently on MaCOSX and Windows.
 Feel free to remove that limitation.

 # Documentation of the process so far#